Our Story

 Our methodology

-Every report follows the same rigorous process — regardless of tier.
+Every report follows the same rigorous process.
 What changes with each level is the depth and scope of analysis, not the quality of research.

 📋 Intake Review

-We start with your intake form responses — understanding your specific situation, concerns, and history before touching any data source.
+We start with your intake information — understanding your specific situation, concerns, and history before touching any data source.

-We review LOMA and LOMR records affecting your property and surrounding area — changes most owners and agents never check.
+We review LOMA and LOMR records, map revision history, and amendment activity affecting your property and surrounding area.

 💰 Insurance Analysis

-We assess your NFIP vs. private market options, Risk Rating 2.0 implications, and any grandfathering or overpayment factors specific to your situation.
+We assess NFIP vs. private market options, Risk Rating 2.0 implications, and relevant policy factors for your situation.

-We flag applicable floodplain management requirements, pending map revisions, and regulatory changes that may affect your compliance status or costs.
+We flag applicable floodplain management requirements, development restrictions, and regulatory changes affecting your property.

 ✅ Professional Review